zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * Zuul - reverse proxy / API Gateway
 * Ribbon - load ballancer

-## Requirements for onboarding a REST API to the API ML
+## Requirements to onboard a REST API with the API ML

-The following criteria must be satisfied to onboard a REST API to the API ML:
+The following criteria must be satisfied to onboard a REST API with the API ML:

-* Service discovery information including but not limited to the base URI, home page, status page, and health check endpoint
+* Service discovery information including, but not limited to, the base URI, home page, status page, and health check endpoint.
 * Routing metadata of service endpoints.
-This metadata is used by the API ML Gateway to route HTTP requests
+This metadata is used by the API ML Gateway to route HTTP requests.
-* A service description and API documentation metadata for the API Catalog
+* A service description and API documentation metadata for the API Catalog.
 * Registeration of the service with the Eureka discovery service instance.
 Registration includes providing service discovery information, routing metadata, a service description, and API documentation metadata.

 **Tip:**

  We recommend you onboard your service using the API ML enabler libraries.
 We do not recommend that you prepare corresponding configuration data and call the dedicated Eureka registration endpoint directly.
 Doing so is unnecessarily complex and time-consuming.
 While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects, which depend on SpringCloud Netflix components.
-Configuration in the Plain Java Enabler and SpringCloud Eureka Client are different.
+Configuration settings in the Plain Java Enabler and SpringCloud Eureka Client are different.
 Using the two in combination makes the result state of the discovery registry unpredictable.

   For instructions about how to utilize other API ML enablers types, see the following links:
   * [Onboard a Spring Boot REST API service](api-mediation-onboard-a-spring-boot-rest-api-service.md)
   * [Onboard an existing REST API service without code changes](api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md) (deprecated)

-## Onboarding your REST service to API ML
+## Onboarding your REST service with API ML

-The following steps outline the process of onboarding your REST service.
+The following steps outline the process of onboarding your REST service with the API ML.
 Each step is described in further detail in this article.

 1. [Prerequisites](#prerequisites)